-Types of Special Hazard Fire Protection Served by TFP:
+Types of Special Hazard Fire Protection Offered by TFP:

 Clean agents suppress fires using a waterless gaseous system.
 This type of system offers very effective extinguishing agents without any residual effects to the area protected.
 They are life-safe in design and will not disrupt normal business activities.

 Inert gases extinguish fires using a compressed gas system by reducing the amount of oxygen in the area.
-This type of system is quite effective on all electrical equipment and difficult environments where gas systems are not ideal.
+This system is quite effective on all electrical equipment and difficult environments where gas systems are not ideal.
 They are electrically non-conductive and in most cases life-safe by design, without environmental issues.
-Specific systems are even effective on flammable metal fire like sodium and lithium.
+Specific systems are even effective on flammable metal fires like sodium and lithium.

 Water mist extinguishes fires using less than 1000 micron-sized droplets of water.
 This system offers effective protection with minimal mess, as compared to standard fire sprinklers.
-These systems are lower cost than gas systems and have no environmental impact and minimal water damage if a fire occurs.
+These systems are lower cost than gas systems.
+They have no environmental impact and minimal water damage if a fire occurs.

 Foam extinguishes fires by cooling and coating the fuel source.
-This type system is used for the protection of Class B (Flammable Liquids Polar Solvents and Hydrocarbon) fires.
-There are many types of foam used, including low expansion foam in fixed systems and high expansion in enclosed spaces like aircraft hangars.
-There are also foam systems that are effective on Class A fires by lowering the surface tension of water to better saturate the surface.
+This type of system is used for the protection of Class B (Flammable Liquids Polar Solvents and Hydrocarbon) fires.
+Many types of foam are used, including low expansion foam in fixed systems and high expansion in enclosed spaces like aircraft hangars.
+There are also foam systems effective on Class A fires by lowering the surface tension of water to better saturate the surface.

 Dry chemicals extinguish fires with a chemical commonly found in portable fire extinguishers.
 These systems offer cost-effective protection for industrial paint spray, flammable dipping, and mixing and storage areas.
 These are also designed for fueling areas and off-road vehicle systems.
 Dry chemical systems are more affordable than sprinklers and are much more effective than water.

-A deluge system is a water mist system using open spray heads attached to a piping system that is connected to a water supply through a valve that is opened by means of a detection system installed in the same area as the spray heads.
+A deluge system is a water mist system using open spray heads attached to a piping system connected to a water supply through a valve.
+It opens utilizing a detection system installed in the same area as the spray heads.